-We first compare the first-best investment in security to the one chosen by a monopolist.
-In the pricing regime, we show that, even though consumers have a heterogenous awareness of security risks, a monopolist's incentives to invest in security are aligned with the social planner's, provided there are enough sophisticated consumers.
-Because of negative network effects, sophisticated consumers' willingness to pay is lower than that of naive consumers.
-In order to sell to sophisticated consumers, the monopolist must therefore set the price of its product so as to compensate them for the expected security risk.
-Because the perceived security risk of the marginal consumer equals the actual risk of the average consumer, the firm's incentives to invest in order to raise the price lead to efficient investment (i.e. there is no distortion à la Spence, 1975).
-In the advertising regime on the other hand, a monopolist has no way of extracting the value that sophisticated consumers derive from security, and this leads to systematic under-investment.
+To briefly summarize the results, we find that in the pricing regime a monopolist's security investment incentives are aligned with the social planner's provided there are enough sophisticated consumers.
+In order to sell to sophisticated consumers, the monopolist must set the price of its product so as to compensate them for the expected security risk.
+This induces the firm to internalize the social value of security.
+In the advertising regime, on the other hand, a monopolist has no way of extracting the value that sophisticated consumers derive from security, and this leads to systematic under-investment.
 Things are quite different when there is competition on the market.
 In the pricing regime, high levels of security reduce the negative network effects due to hacking, thereby intensifying price-competition.
 Moreover, under competition the marginal consumer is not always sophisticated, as naive consumers compare prices and product (non-security) characteristics.
 These two forces lead firms to under-invest in equilibrium.
 In the advertising regime, firms seek to maximize their market share and investing in security becomes a way to attract sophisticated consumers.
 If there are many such consumers, or if advertising revenue is large, this business stealing effect may even result in equilibrium over-investment.
 Otherwise, firms under-invest.
+In our baseline model only firms can exert protection efforts.
+We discuss the robustness of this assumption in Section 6, where we also allow sophisticated consumers to take preventive actions.

-Since the competitive provision of security is generically sub-optimal, we also consider regulations that better align firms' incentives with those of the social planner.
+Since the competitive provision of security is generically sub-optimal, we also consider regulations interventions.
 Firstly, we consider optimal liability regimes in which firms are fined for security breaches and consumers may be compensated for their loss.
 Here, too, the business model of firms plays an important role.
-Fines and compensation are strategic substitutes in the pricing regime (so larger fines are needed if consumers are not compensated), whereas the two instruments are strategic complements in the advertising regime.
-Moreover, the strategic effect noted above implies that an optimal fine in the pricing regime is always punitive (in the sense that it exceeds the loss incurred by consumers), whereas the presence of the business-stealing effect means that optimal fines are not punitive in the advertising regime.
+Fines and compensation are strategic substitutes in the pricing regime but strategic complements in the advertising regime.
+Moreover, an optimal fine in the pricing regime is always punitive (i.e., it exceeds the loss incurred by consumers), whereas fines are non-punitive in the advertising regime.
 Lastly, our contrasting results on the effects of consumer information under different business models imply that certification schemes or other initiatives to increase transparency may be counter-productive in the pricing regime.